eclipse-aspectj/aspectj/docs/developer/IDE.md

 or become for the Gradle ecosystem what AspectJ Maven is for the Maven one.
 At the time of writing this, the most recent milestone is [6.1.0-m3](https://docs.freefair.io/gradle-plugins/6.1.0-m3/reference/).

+### Mill

+If you want to build your AspectJ projects with the [Mill Build Tool](https://github.com/com-lihaoyi/mill), you can use the [mill-aspectj](https://github.com/lefou/mill-aspectj) plugin.
+It's actively maintained and its author Tobias Roeser is also the maintainer of Mill.
+It supports all important settings of AspectJ and is even providing convenience options for polyglot projects, e.g. it features an option for out-of-the-box chained compilation with Zinc (for Java/Scala) and AspectJ (for weaving aspects) in the same module.

 ### Ant

 As mentioned in the introduction, AspectJ features its own Ant task, which is described in